North Carolina: Health

 The residents of North Carolina have a lower life expectancy than the U.S. national average of life expectancy.
 According to the Institute for Health Metrics and Evaluation, in 2014, males in North Carolina lived an average of 75.4 years compared to the national average of 76.7 years.
 Females in North Carolina lived an average of 80.2 years compared to the national average of 81.5 years.
 Male life expectancy in North Carolina between 1980 and 2014 increased by an average of 6.9 years, slightly higher than the male national average of a 6.7-year increase.
 Life expectancy for females in North Carolina between 1980 and 2014 increased by 3.2 years, lower than the female national average of a 3.9-year increase.

 Using 2017–2019 data, the Robert Wood Johnson Foundation calculated that life expectancy for North Carolina counties ranged from 71.4 years for Swain County to 82.3 years for Orange County.
 Life expectancy for the state was 78.1 years.
 The Foundation estimated that life expectancy for the United States as a whole in 2021 was 79.2 years.

 Media

 Early newspapers were established in the eastern part of North Carolina in the mid-18th century.
 The Fayetteville Observer, established in 1816, is the oldest newspaper still in publication in North Carolina.
 The Wilmington Star-News, established 1867, is the oldest continuously running newspaper.
 As of January 1, 2020, there were approximately 240 North Carolina newspapers in publication in the state of North Carolina.

 The News and Observer was founded in 1871 and is the largest in circulation in the state.
-In 2006, The Charlotte Observer was acquired by the company, it is the second largest circulating news paper in the state.
+In 2006, The Charlotte Observer was acquired by the company, and it is the second-largest circulating newspaper in the state.